-All publications must include the following statement as a footnote or acknowledgement: "The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc." and, for ALMA data, the additional acknowledgment: "This paper makes use of the following ALMA data: ADS/JAO.ALMA# [Project code].
-ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan), in cooperation with the Republic of Chile.
+All publications that are funded by NRAO page charges must include the following statement as a footnote or acknowledgement: "The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc." and, for ALMA data, the additional acknowledgment: " This paper makes use of the following ALMA data: ADS/JAO.ALMA#2011.0.01234.S.
+ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ."